 No bad language, no sexual references, no violence and no copyrighted material can be present in the ﬁlm.
 Film dialogue to be in French.

 Schools may submit more than one film.
 Please submit 2nd and subsequent films also via the ‘Submit Film’ menu item in your FTA account.
+The maximum number of films per school is 5.

 Consent forms for all children participating in the film must be signed by parents/guardians.
 These forms are to be retained by your school.
 Corresponding checkboxes to be ticked when making your film submission(s) as per the ‘Submission Form’ instructions above.